abrahamparn/WEB-DEVELOPMENT-JOURNEY/readme.md

   - Fast startup with Create React App

 - stack: React, csss

 📷 _Screenshots and demo links available in the folder’s `README.md`_

+### 📁 `luxspace-bwa-course/`

+- Features

+  - Responsive, e-commerce-style landing page
+  - Clean and modular file structure
+  - Utility-first styling using Tailwind
+  - Layout inspired by real-world LuxSpace UI
+  - Ready for future extensions like routing or backend integration

+- stack: React, tailwind

+📷 _Screenshots and demo links available in the folder’s `README.md`_